UST-QuAntiL/quantil-docs/docs/user-guide/execution-environments/software-platform.md

 ![alt text](./../images/software_platform/Reference_Compute_Resource_-_Step_2.PNG "Filter existing Compute Resources using table controls")

-To reference a compute resource simply click on the ``Link button`` in the ``Action-Column`` of the compute resource.
+To reference a compute resource simply click on the ``Link Button`` in the ``Action Columns`` of the compute resource.

 ![alt text](./../images/software_platform/Reference_Compute_Resource_-_Step_3.1.PNG "Reference single compute resource")

-Alternatively, use the check-boxes to select multiple compute resources and then click on the ``Master Link button`` to link all selected compute resources.
+Alternatively, use the check-boxes to select multiple compute resources and then click on the ``Master Link Button`` to link all selected compute resources.

 !!! note
-    ``Master Link button`` will only appear if at least one compute resource has been selected.
+    The ``Master Link Button`` will only appear if at least one compute resource is selected.

 ![alt text](./../images/software_platform/Reference_Compute_Resource_-_Step_3.2.PNG "Reference multiple compute resources")